Admission to Honours

 The thesis should be 18,000 – 20,000 words long.
 There is no 10% allowance.
 Put differently, 20,000 words is the absolute maximum word length.
 The word count of the thesis does not include (a) notes (b) references cited list (c) appendices (d) abstract.
 This is not a license to stuff information into notes and appendices.
 Appendices should only be included where there is clear justification and notes should be used appropriately and with discretion.
 Please remember that anthropology uses in-text referencing.

-Copies of relevant past Honours theses can be borrowed from the School Office in the lower level of the Mills Building.
+Copies of relevant past Honours theses can be borrowed from the School Office in the lower level of the Mills Building or for more recent theses, electronic copies can be requested from the honours coordinator.
 You must leave your student card with the office while you have the thesis.
+For electronic these remember that these are to be used for your own study purposes and cannot be further circulated with the permission of the author.
 We are working on developing an eRepository of Honours theses and at the end of the year you will be asked to submit your thesis in a PDF format to facilitate this process.
 Clearly you need to consent to this and you will be sent a copyright permission form and information at the end of the year to allow you to make an informed decision.

 The thesis should open with (1) Title Page (2) Academic Honesty Statement (3) Abstract (4) Table of Contents.
 Numbering proper begins with the fist page of the actual text of the thesis.
 A model of the title page and the Academic Honesty Statement are provided below: